 Discussion

 The overall objective of the present study was to describe how exercise capacity, physical activity level and motivation for physical activity evolve over a long period of time (12 months) after a CR program in CHD patients, with a main focus on exercise capacity assessed using the 6MWT.
 Contrary to the previous studies, we were not interested in the change of scores over time compared to the results obtained at the entry in the CR program.
-The main results can be summarised as follows: there was a trivial and possibly non-uniform improvement in exercise capacity for the CHD patients at 12 months, both when considering the group as a whole and the individual trajectories throughout the follow-up period; we did not observe any significant change for physical activity level both when considering the group as a whole and the individual trajectories between 6 months and 12 months post-program; the changes in the different forms of motivation for physical activity were non-uniformly beneficial at the group level but without evidence of improvement when looking at the typical individual change for most of the motivational constructs.
+The main results can be summarised as follows: there was a trivial and possibly non-uniform improvement in exercise capacity for the CHD patients at 12 months, both when considering the group as a whole and the individual trajectories throughout the follow-up period; we did not observe any significant change for physical activity level between 6 months and 12 months post-CR program both when considering the group as a whole and the individual trajectories, but a decrease in physical activity level could be observed at 12 months when compared with the end of the CR program; the changes in the different forms of motivation for physical activity were non-uniformly beneficial at the group level but without evidence of improvement when looking at the typical individual change for most of the motivational constructs; participants presented a motivational profile with high to very high levels of autonomous motivation and moderate to high levels of controlled motivation both at the end of the program and at 12 months post-program; the change in 6MWT distance and IPAQ-SF MET-min/week could be respectively categorized into 3 (decrease, no change, increase) and 2 (no change, increase) classes without the possibility to identifiy any predictor of the classification into a given class of change.